CRY-D/node-flow-elements/README.md

 ```

 <small>Here, `node_num_1` is just the name you gave for a particular node, with its seed setting.
-BTW, naming nodes are optional, they get an UUID as a fallback.</small>
+BTW, naming nodes is optional, they get a UUID as a fallback.</small>

 Once the node list **is bound to your rendering method** (React, Lit, Vanilla…), _NFE_ takes care
 of positioning, pan and zooming, connecting ports…
 Both your custom template and the _NFE_ tree are actionable at will, for **local** or **global** state, **with** or **without** side effects with flow/nodes/ports states.

-Of course, _NFE_ is not as solidly integrated with your vendor UI framework as a dedicated solution could be, but that could change over time, if the JS signal proposal get more widespread.
+Of course, _NFE_ is not as solidly integrated with your vendor UI framework as a dedicated solution could be, but that could change over time, if the JS signal proposal gets more widespread.

 ---